-The Department of Geology in collaboration with the KU Edwards Campus now offers an online professional science masters (PSM) degree in environmental geology.
-This applied two-year program separates itself from traditional thesis-based research MS degrees in Geology and/or Hydrogeology through its direct integration of management, communication, and case study based coursework, with a focus of developing future government and industry professional leaders in environmental geology with a broad toolbox to address environmental problems.
+The Department of Geology, in collaboration with the KU Edwards Campus, offers an online professional science masters (PSM) degree in environmental geology.
+This applied program differs from traditional thesis-based research MS degrees in Geology through the addition of project management, communication, and other professional skills courses.
+The degree also requires a professional capstone project that is tailored to match a student's career goals.
+The program is intended to develop future government and industry professional leaders in environmental geology and to supply working professionals with scientific background and technical skills necessary for addressing environmental problems.
+It may be completed in as little as two years, or at a pace appropriate to a non-traditional student lifestyle.

 Environmental geology is an interdisciplinary field that seeks to address and study anthropogenically-derived and naturally occurring environmental hazards on Earth.
 The field is grounded in basic geological sub-disciplines such as mineralogy, sedimentology and stratigraphy but has primary focus on hydrogeology, geochemistry, geophysics and components of engineering geology.
 These sub-disciplines and the associated field and laboratory techniques in the form of a PSM program lead to an applied understanding of how to utilize geophysical, geochemical and hydrogeological techniques to evaluate, remediate, and monitor the impact or potential impact of contamination.